theolivenbaum/resin/README.md

 Natural language queries are parsed into a tree of document-like vectors.
 A cluster of documents is located by reducing the clause vectors to a single document by using vector addition/subtraction and by navigating the index graph by evaluating the cos angle between the query and the clusters.
-Then end-result of the scan is a cluster ID that also corresponds to a postings list ID.
+The end-result of the scan is a cluster ID that also corresponds to a postings list ID.
 If the topic is a big one, the result set will be large.
 If you've managed to pinpoint a shallow cluster your result set will be smaller.